Track 1 - Engineering is dealing with conflict and conflicting ideas

 Phase 2 - Debating (J. Toulouse)

-This debating course will help students develop confidence in their abilities to research, prepare, present and defend logical arguments.
 Students will learn to debate individually and in teams; they will take part in popular debating formats like Public Forum and British Parliamentary.

 Objectives: